 Necessary Information And Documentation

 To complete Ontario Power of Attorney forms, gather specific information.
 This includes the grantor’s full name, birthdate, and address.
 Also, collect the attorney’s details, including their full name, address, and relationship to the grantor.
-Have substitute attorney information ready, in case the primary attorney is unable to act.
+Have substitute attorney information ready in case the primary attorney is unable to act.

 Additionally, obtain the required documents.
 These typically include identification for both the grantor and the attorney, such as a driver’s license or passport.
-If the grantor owns property, include property deeds or titles.
+If the grantor owns the property, include property deeds or titles.
 Ensure medical information, particularly for a Personal Care POA, is accessible, detailing the grantor’s healthcare preferences and conditions.

 Signing And Witnessing Requirements